Summary

 - Create a

-uv syncto install everything - Create the application structure — models, schemas, routes, authentication
+uv syncto install all packages - Create the application structure (models, schemas, routes, authentication)

 - Write the main application file with all endpoints